Microsoft/BotBuilder-Location/CSharp/README.md

     }
     else
     {
-        await context.PostAsync("OK, I won't be shipping it");
+        await context.PostAsync("OK, cancelled");
     }
 }
 ````

 ## Sample
-You can find a sample bot that uses the Bing location control in the [BotBuilderLocation.Sample](/BotBuilderLocation.Sample) directory.
+You can find a sample bot that uses the Bing location control in the [BotBuilderLocation.Sample](BotBuilderLocation.Sample) directory.